AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 ### Helper Fields {#helper-fields}

-In addition to the data types for user generated fields, GraphQL for AEM also generates a number of *helper* fields in order to help identify a Content Fragment, or to provide additional information about a Content Fragment.
+In addition to the data types for user generated fields, GraphQL for AEM also generates a number of *helper* fields to help identify a Content Fragment, or to provide additional information about a Content Fragment.

 These [helper fields](#helper-fields) are marked with a preceding `_` to distinguish between what has been defined by the user and what has been auto-generated.